Kitware/SMTK/doc/release/notes/resource-manager-metadata.rst

 This is the preferred way for applications to pass information to operations.
 Using this method allows operations to be used in several applications with minimal dependencies on application-specific methods and structures.

+Finally, methods on the ``vtkSMSMTKWrapperProxy``, ``vtkSMTKWrapper``, and ``pqSMTKWrapper`` classes that returned a ``TypeContainer&`` have been deprecated in favor of methods that return ``smtk::common::Managers::Ptr`` so that operations can make use of the type-container's contents without copy-constructing a new Managers instance.